Style your kitchen on a budget

 It doesn’t matter how large or small your planned renovation job is; you’re going to need a solid plan.
 The first thing to do is figure out if you can afford your grand design — and that means budgeting.

-A great resource for budgeting is sorted.org.nz — an independent financial guide containing all sorts of great financial advice.
-In this case, we want to use their budgeting tools to make sure your renovations don’t blow the budget.
+Sorted.org.nz has a great budgeting tool to make sure your renovations don’t blow the budget.
 Use the Money Planner to plug in all your financial details (income, debt, savings, regular expenses and so on), this’ll make it much easier to see where you stand.

 From here, determine how long it’ll take to save up the money, or how much to borrow.
 If borrowing is how you plan to fund your renovation there are plenty of options available, including topping up your home loan.
 We have more information on these on our website and we have experts available to talk you through it and how it applies to your individual situation.